LibCrowds/libcrowds/docs/configuration.md

 cp local.config.js.tmpl local.config.js
 ```

-{% hint style='info' %}
-The local site configuration is required for LibCrowds to run.
-{% endhint %}

 ## Directory Structure

 Apart from the location of the `local.config.js` file, LibCrowds does not enforce a particular directory structure.
 Rather, any additional configuration files can be placed in the `custom` directory and linked to via `localConfig.js`.